cositools/cosi-data-challenge-1/xspec-tutorial/README.md

 # Using XSPEC for COSI spectral analysis and simulations

 This tutorial is meant to serve as a starting point for using the X-ray spectral fitting package with COSI data.
-The main XSPEC website is https://heasarc.gsfc.nasa.gov/xanadu/xspec/ and a more extensive manual can be found there.
-XSPEC is installed by default as part of the HEASoft tools.
-Thus, it is installed as part of the COSItools.
+We will start by using an extracted data set from the 2016 COSI balloon flight for during its observation of GRB 160530A (source_and_background.pha).
+This tutorial will walk you through the fit of this data set, and then will show an example of how to simulate sources using the provided instrument response and background files.
+In future Data Challenges, we will release tools for users to be able to make their own response files so one can use XSPEC analysis tools with more flexibility.

 XSPEC is an extremely mature software package that a large portion of the high-energy community uses.
 It has a huge number of models and flexibility for adding custom models as needed.
 Once the basic commands are known, it is easy to use, and spectral analysis can be performed efficiently.
 It has a very convenient spectral simulation tool that will be helpful to the COSI science team and will broaden the COSI community.
 Although not discussed in this tutorial, there is a pyXSPEC package that allows for automated scripts to be written.
+The main XSPEC website is https://heasarc.gsfc.nasa.gov/xanadu/xspec/ and a more extensive manual can be found there.
+XSPEC is installed by default as part of the HEASoft tools.
+Thus, it is installed as part of the COSItools.

 Here, we assume that the user has extracted a spectral file (source_and_background.pha), a background file (background.pha), a response matrix (response.rmf), and an ancillary response file (area.arf) - these are provided in the above download. **Command#1** below gives an example of using the FTOOL `fdump` to see what is inside the file.
 The useful information is in the FITS file binary table extension (see more details about FITS files [here](https://fits.gsfc.nasa.gov/fits_documentation.html)).
 For example, there are two fields in each row of data (CHANNEL and COUNTS), and there are 502 rows in the table.